 Banff and Jasper National Parks have a mix of reservable and first-come, first-served campgrounds.
-The reservable sites often fill months in advance, but cancellations can happen a few days or weeks before your trip, so keep checking!
+The reservable sites often fill in months in advance, but cancellations can happen a few days or weeks before your trip, so keep checking!
 You can also check with the campgrounds to see if they have any no-show spots available each day.
-There are many privately-owned RV parks, campgrounds and hostels near the parks as well.
-Waterfowl Lakes Campground, along the Icefields Parkway, is a great spot to camp outside the busy Lake Louise area and you’ll have easy access to fishing or paddling on the lakes.
+There are many privately-owned RV parks, campgrounds, and hostels near the parks as well.
+Waterfowl Lakes Campground, along the Icefields Parkway, is a great spot to camp outside the busy Lake Louise area.
+There, you’ll have easy access to fishing or paddling on the lakes.
 The Tunnel Mountain Village campgrounds in Banff are convenient and reservable but offer little privacy.

 These glacier-fed, vibrant blue lakes are gorgeous, making them VERY popular with summer visitors.
 There is limited parking at both lakes, so you’ll want to arrive early morning or late evening for your best chance at getting a spot and avoiding peak visitor times.
 Access to Moraine Lake road and parking is controlled from 6 a.m.-9 p.m. in the summer months, meaning you can’t access the parking lot unless there is a spot available.
 Shuttle service is available to both lakes from the Lake Louise overflow parking lot.
 Looking for more adventure?
 Enjoy a cup of tea at the Lake Agnes or Plain of Six Glaciers tea houses above Lake Louise, via hiking trails near the lake.
 Canoe rentals are also available at the lakes.

 This 144-mile parkway lives up to the hype of being one of the most beautiful drives in North America.
 Stretching south from Jasper National Park to Lake Louise, it’s worth taking a few days to experience this area of Canada.
-Don’t miss Athabasca Falls, a walk out to the toe of the Athabasca Glacier and time to relax near one of the gorgeous glacier-fed lakes.
+Don’t miss Athabasca Falls, a walk out to the toe of the Athabasca Glacier, and time to relax near one of the gorgeous glacier-fed lakes.
 There are numerous hiking opportunities in the area, including short walks to viewpoints.
-A visit to the Peyto Lake overlook is a must see.
-Consider walking a short, paved path (which turns into a dirt trail) past the popular wooden balcony viewpoint to a rock outcropping with fewer crowds- you’ll be able to see where the Peyto Glacier feeds the lake.
+A visit to the Peyto Lake overlook is a must-see.
+Consider walking a short, paved path (which turns into a dirt trail) past the popular wooden balcony viewpoint to a rock outcropping with fewer crowds.
+Here, you’ll be able to see where the Peyto Glacier feeds the lake.

-Pick up your Escape Campervan at the Vancouver or Seattle depot and head northeast to the parks.
+Pick up your Escape Campervan in Calgary, or make a long road trip out of it and pick up at the Vancouver or Seattle depot.
 There are several routes you can take, depending on which park you visit first.
 You can also stop to visit Kootenay and Yoho National Parks in the Rockies.
 But whichever route you choose, take your time to enjoy the rushing rivers, towering forests and picture-perfect vistas along the way.
 The jaw-dropping views will help to pass the drive time!